jashusai/log/README.md

   8.Download newsdata.sql file from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

-  9.To load the database type psql -d news -f newsdata.sql
+  9.To load the database type psql -d news -f newsdata.sql.

-  10.To run the database type psql -d news
+  10.To run the database type psql -d news.

   11.You must run the commands from the Create views section here to run the python program successfully.